sanj0/salty-engine/README.md

 ![Escape the Junk](games/Escape-the-Junk.png)

 # Join the team
 Do you want to collaborate?
-Join the project at https://crowdforge.io/projects/447 <p>
+Feel free to open a pull-request (preferably well documentated code!).
+Also, feel free to [join the official discord server](https://discord.gg/VW45ySv) <p>
 If you want to get access to a more comfortable and more frequently updated TODO list of this project create a (free) `Wunderlist` account and send me your username.

 **Known bugs/glitches/issues**
 - See in the ```Wunderlist``` TODO-List

-**TODO** (sort by relevance)
-- add more UIElements

-**NOTE** for help with how to use, please check out the files in src/main/java/testing
+**NOTE** for help with how to use, please check out the files in src/main/java/testing and the [project wiki](https://github.com/edgelord314/salty-engine/wiki)